Download Songs of 3 - idiots

 What surprises you is that PRINCE is penned by the writer of RACE [Shiraz Ahmed] and like RACE, PRINCE too has several twists and turns every 15 odd minutes.
 But the twists and turns are a mixed bag here - captivating at times, not captivating at some places.
 More on that later!

 One of the savviest thieves in the world [Vivek Oberoi] commits the biggest heist of his life.
 He wakes up next the morning to realize he has a gunshot wound on his arm that he doesn't remember getting.
 In his quest to find answers, he discovers his name is Prince, he used to work for a man named Sarang and his girlfriend's name is Maya.
+He is being hunted by the secret service of India, the CBI and the biggest white collared criminals in the world.
+He is the most wanted man in the country because only he knows the whereabouts of the heist, which contains a secret that is linked not only to his loss of memory, but threatens the future of the human race.

 Every day he meets a new girl claiming to be Maya.
 He doesn't remember where he has hidden the Heist.
 He has just dive days of his life.
 Time is running out...